Flo-Burger/Hierarchical_Emergence_Profiles_of_Human_Derived_Dimensions_are_a_Fundamental_Property_of_DNNs/README.md

 ## Key Files

-# Analysis
+### Analysis
 The main file needed for the analysis is the "running_Analysis.py" file which allows you to run the method for all models, datasets, and settings.
 It calls the activation extraction functions from the layer_extractions folder which contains one function/file for each model (and pixel extraction).
 It will also create all plots once the results have been fully created.

 ### Plotting
-To re-create the plots, see the plotting folder which you have to run independent of the main analysis.
-Within each file, you can specify whether you want to plot THINGS or STUFF.
-To re-create figure 4, change the dataset from "THINGS" to "STUFF".
+The plots are automatically created when running the "running_Analysis.py" file.
+If you just want to run the plots, you can use the "running_Plots.py" file.

 ## Citation